 The COVID-19 SYLLABUS STATEMENTS is a supplement to the templates that pays special attention to procedures and resources relevant to instruction during the COVID-19 pandemic.
 Please consider adding these elements to your syllabus this year.
 This faculty resource was created by the Provost’s Fall 2020 Academic Planning Task Force.

-A research article by R. Gurung and N. Galardi published on February 11, 2021, in Teaching of Psychology, examines factors affecting student help-seeking behaviors in the classroom.
-Findings show that both the tone of the syllabus (warm tone) and the presence of statements normalizing the act of reaching out for help (mental health statements) can reduce stigma and positively influence students’ intentions to ask instructors for help with wellness and academic success.
+A research article by Gurung and Galardi (2021) examined factors affecting student help-seeking behaviors in the classroom.
+Findings show that both the tone of the syllabus (warm tone) and the presence of statements normalizing help-seeking behavior (mental health statements) can reduce stigma and positively influence students’ intentions to ask instructors for help with wellness and academic success.

 Link to article: https://doi.org/10.1177/0098628321994632